-The monthly pension benefit that you receive is generally considered taxable income; however, a portion of your monthly benefit may be considered non-taxable based on contributions that you have paid into the system on an “after-tax” basis, or if you are receiving a work-related disability pension benefit.
-Because tax laws can be complex, the System encourages retirees to seek professional advice on tax-related questions and concerns as the System is unable to provide tax advice.
-For additional tax information in regard to distributions from the System (Survivor/death benefits, alternate payee’s, etc.), see Special Tax Notice Regarding Plan Payments located on Forms & Resources.
+The monthly pension benefit that you receive is generally considered taxable income; however, a portion of your monthly benefit may be considered non-taxable based on contributions that you have paid on an “after-tax” basis, or if you are receiving a work-related disability pension benefit.
+Because tax laws can be complex, the System encourages retirees to seek professional advice.
+PSPRS cannot offer tax advice.
+For additional tax information in regard to distributions from the System (DROP payments, survivor/death benefits, alternate payee’s, etc.), see Special Tax Notice Regarding Plan Payments located on Forms & Resources.

 If you need the amount that you paid towards your health insurance, you will need to obtain a copy of your December “Direct Deposit Notice” through our Members Only portal, or you may Contact Us for this notice.

 You also have access to your current and previous 1099-R statements through our Members Only portal.

 1095-B Health Care Coverage Statement

 Each year a 1095-B statement will be issued to you if you were enrolled in the group insurance plan provided by the Arizona State Retirement System.
 This form provides information about your health coverage, including who was covered and when the coverage was in effect.
 For Non-Medicare members, the statement will be sent from UnitedHealthcare.
 For the Medicare eligible members, the statement is sent from Medicare.
 PSPRS does not issue and cannot provide you with your 1095-B statement.

 Unless you elect otherwise, Federal law requires us to withhold Federal income taxes from your benefit payments based on married with 3 exemptions and based on the taxable portion of your benefits.
 If there are contributions you previously paid taxes on, the non-taxable portion was calculated using the Exclusion Ratio Safe Harbor Method located on Forms & Resources.